House Dems make case for conviction; Trump denies charges

 WASHINGTON (AP) — Donald Trump endangered the lives of all members of Congress when he aimed a mob of supporters "like a loaded cannon" at the U.S. Capitol, House Democrats said Tuesday in making their most detailed case yet for why the former president should be convicted and permanently barred from office.
 Trump denied the allegations through his lawyers and called the trial unconstitutional.

-The Democratic legal brief forcefully linked Trump's baseless efforts to overturn the results of the presidential election to the deadly Jan.
-6 riot at the Capitol, saying he bears "unmistakable" blame for actions that threatened the foundation of American democracy.
-It argued that he must be found guilty when his impeachment trial opens before the Senate next week on a charge of inciting the siege.
-And it used evocative language to conjure the day's chaos, when "terrified members were trapped in the chamber" and called loved ones "for fear they would not survive."
+The Democratic legal brief forcefully linked Trump's baseless efforts to overturn the results of the presidential election to the deadly riot at the Capitol, saying he bears “unmistakable” blame for actions that threatened the underpinnings of American democracy.
+It argued that he must be found guilty on a charge of inciting the siege.
+And it used evocative language to conjure the day's chaos, when “terrified members were trapped in the chamber" and called loved ones “for fear they would not survive.”

 “His conduct endangered the life of every single member of Congress, jeopardized the peaceful transition of power and line of succession, and compromised our national security," the Democratic managers of the impeachment case wrote.
 “This is precisely the sort of constitutional offense that warrants disqualification from federal office.”

+The Democrats' filing made clear their plan to associate Trump's words with the resulting violence, tracing his efforts to subvert democracy to when he first said last summer that he would not accept the election results and then through the November contest and his many failed attempts to challenge the results in court.
+When those efforts failed, the Democrats wrote, “he turned to improper and abusive means of staying in power,” specifically by launching a pressure campaign aimed at state election officials, the Justice Department and Congress.

+The House brief is more than 5 times as long as the Trump filing and heavy on footnotes and citations, aiming to construct what Democrats hope will be a detailed roadmap for conviction.
+Trump’s legal team, by contrast, was more sparing in a filing that avoided dwelling on the drama and violence of the day.

-Trump's lawyers responded with their own filing that denied that he had incited the riot by disputing the election results or by exhorting his followers to "fight like hell."
-In any event, they said, the trial was unconstitutional now that Trump has left the White House.
+Trump’s lawyers, David Schoen and Bruce Castor, denied that he had incited the riot by disputing the election results or by exhorting his followers to “fight like hell.”
+They said he was permitted by the First Amendment to challenge his loss to Democrat Joe Biden as “suspect” and that, in any event, the trial was unconstitutional now that Trump has left the White House.

-The dueling filings offer the first public glimpse of the arguments that both sides intend to present at the impeachment trial, Trump's second.
-They show how Democrats will look to explicitly fault Trump for his role in the riot and to also make the case that his behavior was so egregious as to require permanent disqualification from office.
-On the other side will be challenges to the trial's constitutionality and claims that Trump's speech was protected by the First Amendment.

-“It is denied that President Trump ever endangered the security of the United States and its institutions of Government,” defense lawyers wrote in a 14-page brief.
+Lawyers for Trump contested the Democratic characterization of Trump's remarks and his role in the riot, denying that he incited it or that he ever endangered national security.
+When he told his followers to fight like hell, they said, he was talking about “election security in general.”

+Trump, they said, was not attempting to interfere with the counting of electoral votes, only encouraging members of Congress to engage in the customary process of challenging vote submissions “under a process written into Congressional rules,” as had been done in years past.

+Trump's legal team also laid out a challenge to the constitutionality of the trial now that Trump has left office.
+Though that claim may not be resolved any time soon in the courts, it may nonetheless resonate politically.

+Republicans have signaled that acquittal is likely, with many saying they think Congress should move on and questioning the constitutionality of an impeachment trial — Trump’s second — now that he has left office.
+In a test vote in the Senate last week, 45 Republicans, including Senate Republican leader Mitch McConnell, voted in favor of an effort to dismiss the trial over those constitutional concerns.

-The Constitution specifies that disqualification from office can be a punishment for an impeachment conviction.
+Still, the Constitution specifies that disqualification from office can be a punishment for an impeachment conviction, and Democrats made clear that they see that as a worthwhile objective in this case.

 “This is not a case where elections alone are a sufficient safeguard against future abuse; it is the electoral process itself that President Trump attacked and that must be protected from him and anyone else who would seek to mimic his behavior,” the Democrats wrote.